billmarmcswss/credit-card-fraud-analysis-rev1/README.md

 *A comprehensive analysis of credit card fraud patterns using Bayesian statistical methods to identify geographic and merchant risk concentrations.*

+## Data Source

+This project uses the [`credit_card_fraud_dataset.csv`](https://www.kaggle.com/datasets/bhadramohit/credit-card-fraud-detection) dataset, sourced from Kaggle and published by Mohit Bhadra (2023).

+**Citation:**
+Bhadra, M. (2023).
+Credit Card Fraud Detection [Data set].
+Kaggle. https://www.kaggle.com/datasets/bhadramohit/credit-card-fraud-detection

+> The dataset is provided for educational and research purposes only.
+All rights belong to the original author/publisher.

 ## Project Highlights
 - **Dataset:** 100,000+ credit card transactions (October 2023 – October 2024)
 - **Methodology:** Bayesian risk modeling with geographic and temporal analysis